 Recommendations For Ayurvedic Combination Skin

-Combination skin in Ayurveda can be of three types.
+Combination of skin in Ayurveda can be of three types.

 - Vata-Pitta: skin that is both dry and sensitive